pingcap/docs/tools/troubleshooting-sharding-ddl-locks.md

 - `force-remove`:

     - Flag parameter, boolean, `--force-remove`, optional
     - If it is set, the lock information is removed even though the owner fails to execute the DDL statement.
-The owner cannot retry or perform other operations.
+The owner cannot retry or perform other operations on this DDL statement.

 - `worker`: